grgreenfield/parts-unlimited/docs/HOL_Application-Performance-Monitoring/README.md

 ![](<media/app-insights-step8.png>)

-**Step 8.** Return to the Azure Portal and under the Application Insights telemetry for PartsUnlimitedMRP, click on the tile in the overview timeline for application health, "Learn how to collect browser page load data."
+**Step 8.** Return to the Azure Portal.
+Under the Application Insights telemetry for PartsUnlimitedMRP, click on the tile in the overview timeline for application health, "Learn how to collect browser page load data."
 Once you click on it, a new panel should open that shows the end-user usage analytics code.
-Copy lines the script code outlined in green (all of it including the `<script>` tags).
+Copy lines the script code outlined in green (including the `<script>` tags).

 ![](<media/app-insights-step11.png>)

-**Step 9.** Back in the code editor, we will want to insert the script code previously copied before the end of the `<HEAD>` tag for each of the HTML pages in PartsUnlimitedMRP, starting with the index page.
+**Step 9.** Back in the code editor, insert the script code previously copied before the end of the `<HEAD>` tag for each of the HTML pages in PartsUnlimitedMRP, starting with the index page.
 In `PartsUnlimitedMRP/src/Clients/Web/index.html`, paste the script code before the other scripts inside of the `<HEAD>` tag.

 ![](<media/app-insights-step12.png>)